stellar/stellar-core/docs/questions.md

 ANSWERED
 =======
+- What do we do about txs with extra signatures?
+	- We don't really want to enforce or check if there are extra signatures.
+Seems like an easy mistake to make.
+	- But we don't want to allow a crap load of useless signatures.
+Do we keep full entries in the BucketList?
+What is the file format for the history?
 What do we do about tx that make it into the applied txset but have too low a max fee?
 	Do we consume the seq num?
 	Do we charge the max fee and not apply them?